guaj/covidtrackingapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Run the app on the following website: https://main.d1mmulvvzymdin.amplifyapp.com/
+### Run the Dashboard on the following website: https://main.d1mmulvvzymdin.amplifyapp.com/dashboard-pro

 ## Available Scripts